pk-sarker/system-design/README.md

 [More on Replication](./Replication.md)

+# Distributed Lock Manager
+Operating systems use lock managers to organise and serialise the access to resources.
+A distributed lock manager (DLM) runs in every machine in a cluster, with an identical copy of a cluster-wide lock database.
+In this way a DLM provides software applications which are distributed across a cluster on multiple machines with a means to synchronize their accesses to shared resources.

+The DLM uses a generalized concept of a resource, which is some entity to which shared access must be controlled. his can relate to a file, a record, an area of shared memory, or anything else that the application designer chooses.

+There are six lock modes that can be granted, and these determine the level of exclusivity being granted, it is possible to convert the lock to a higher or lower level of lock mode.
+- _Null (NL)_.
+Indicates interest in the resource, but does not prevent other processes from locking it.
+It has the advantage that the resource and its lock value block are preserved, even when no processes are locking it.
+- _Concurrent Read (CR)_.
+Indicates a desire to read (but not update) the resource.
+It allows other processes to read or update the resource, but prevents others from having exclusive access to it.
+This is usually employed on high-level resources, in order that more restrictive locks can be obtained on subordinate resources.
+- _Concurrent Write (CW)_.
+Indicates a desire to read and update the resource.
+It also allows other processes to read or update the resource, but prevents others from having exclusive access to it.
+This is also usually employed on high-level resources, in order that more restrictive locks can be obtained on subordinate resources.
+- _Protected Read (PR)_.
+This is the traditional share lock, which indicates a desire to read the resource but prevents other from updating it.
+Others can however also read the resource.
+- _Protected Write (PW)_.
+This is the traditional update lock, which indicates a desire to read and update the resource and prevents others from updating it.
+Others with Concurrent Read access can however read the resource.
+- _Exclusive (EX)_.
+This is the traditional exclusive lock which allows read and update access to the resource, and prevents others from having any access to it.

+Other DLM implementations include the following:
+- Google has developed [Chubby](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf), a lock service for loosely coupled distributed systems.
+  It is designed for coarse-grained locking and also provides a limited but reliable distributed file system.
+Key parts of Google's infrastructure, including Google File System, Bigtable, and MapReduce, use Chubby to synchronize accesses to shared resources.
+  Though Chubby was designed as a lock service, it is now heavily used inside Google as a name server, supplanting DNS.
+- [Apache ZooKeeper](https://zookeeper.apache.org/), which was created at Yahoo, is open-source software and can be used to perform distributed locks as well.
+- [Etcd](https://etcd.io/) is open-source software, developed at CoreOS under the Apache License.
+It can be used to perform distributed locks as well.
+- [Redis](https://redis.io/) is an open source, BSD licensed, advanced key-value cache and store.
+Redis can be used to implement the Redlock Algorithm for distributed lock management.
+- HashiCorp's [Consul](https://www.consul.io/), which was created by HashiCorp, is open-source software and can be used to perform distributed locks as well.
+Taooka distributed lock manager uses the "try lock" methods to avoid deadlocks.
+It can also specify a TTL for each lock with nanosecond precision.

 **Reference**\
 The content is mostly by the @author and mixture of contents from [Wikipedia](https://en.wikipedia.org/), [Medium](https://medium.com/), [System Design Primer](https://github.com/donnemartin/system-design-primer), [Microsoft technical documentation](https://docs.microsoft.com/en-ca/) and some random blogs.